hyundai-robotics/doc-hi6-operation/book.md

 # 7.3.9.2.1 Modbus slave

 This section covers settings and monitoring when using the controller's Modbus TCP slave communication. <br>
-For more information, refer to "Hi6 Robot Controller Function Manual - Modbus".
+For more information, refer to "${cont_model} Robot Controller Function Manual - Modbus".

 [__SOURCE](7-system/3-control-parameter/9-network-setting/2-service/3-ntp-client.md)